wilinz/froom/docs/getting-started.md

 ## 6. Use the Generated Code

-For obtaining an instance of the database, use the generated `$FloorAppDatabase` class, which allows access to a database builder.
+For obtaining an instance of the database, use the generated `$FroomAppDatabase` class, which allows access to a database builder.
-The name is being composed by `$Floor` and the database class name.
+The name is being composed by `$Froom` and the database class name.
 The string passed to `databaseBuilder()` will be the database file name.
 For initializing the database, call `build()` and make sure to `await` the result.